-The faculty library contains a small, non-circulating collection of selected primary and secondary materials.
+The faculty library (housed in the faculty lounge on the third floor of the law center) contains a small, non-circulating collection of selected primary and secondary materials.
 The law library has duplicate copies of all titles that are housed in the faculty library.